South Korea's Hyundai launches new Genesis sports sedan in SUV-driven market

-SEOUL (Reuters) - South Korea’s Hyundai Motor Co launched its first new sedan under the premium Genesis marque in Seoul on Friday, hoping to cement the brand’s place in the luxury segment and make up for its lack of a strong SUV line-up.
+SEOUL, Sept 15 (Reuters) - South Korea’s Hyundai Motor Co will launch its first new sedan under the premium Genesis marque in Seoul on Friday, hoping to cement the brand’s place in the luxury segment and make up for its lack of a strong SUV line-up.

 Starting from $33,000, the sporty four-door offers bang for the buck as it takes on rivals including affiliate Kia Motor’s Stinger sedan and BMW’s 3 series.